 Lena Lake – One of our favorite hikes in the Olympics, the hike to both Lower Lena and Upper Lena can be done by most hikers with minimal experience.

 Mount Rainier – If you can catch Mount Rainier on a sunny day any hike will be enjoyable.
 A wide variety of hike options can be found in the Mount Rainier National Park.
 This summer I did the Summerland Trail for the first time.
 I loved it.

 Crystal Mountain – hike up and ride the gondola down, or ride the gondola up and hike down…either way you will enjoy panoramic views of Rainier and on a good day, you can see four other volcanoes beyond.

-Olympic Discovery Trail – I love this cycling trail and rode on it twice this summer.
+Olympic Discovery Trail – I love this cycling trail and rode on it twice this past summer.
 The trail runs from Port Townsend all the way to the Pacific Ocean.
 However from Port Angeles west it is mostly on roads.
 Since we like to stay on trails, we usually start in Blyn and ride to Port Angeles and back, about 50 miles round trip.